rosszurowski/rosszurowski.com/src/content/log/2018-small-seasons-long-calendars/index.md

 ---

 A friend of mine has a creative way of journaling.
-He documents events, ideas, screenshots, interests, and conversations, grouping them into "phases."
-Each "phase" is roughly two weeks long, and consists of a mishmash of different media.
+He takes moments from his life, documenting them via a mishmash of different media, and groups them into discrete "phases."
+Each "phase" is roughly two weeks long, give or take, and is a collection of words, events, ideas, screenshots, and interests.
 It's a great way to remember things.
 In conversations, a topic or feeling will come up, only for him to say, "oh man, that was _so_ phase 37."
 By chunking his life out into two-week phases it becomes easier to grasp, both in language and in memory.

 Contrast that with a more standard journaling experience: writing words on a daily basis.
-At the end of a month, you look back on a sea of text, unfiltered and uncategorized, with so much written down that it's hard to distinguish anything meaningful from it.
+At the end of a year, you look back on a sea of thousands of words, unfiltered and uncategorized.
+So much is written down that it's hard to extract anything meaningful from it, short of jumping around to specific moments.
+The frequency of making is too short, but the frequency of review is too long.

 It's not limited to journaling.
 Think about scheduling: you open up iCal and you get a view of the next 7 days.
-You're encouraged to think about the next 168 hours of your life in chunks of 30 minute events.
-You can page through time endlessly forwards or endlessly backwards — no start or end, like a weird hellish nightmare.
-Short of a [manager or a business owner](http://www.paulgraham.com/makersschedule.html), is there anyone who actually functions that way?
+You can block out the next 168 hours of your life in chunks of 30 minute events.
+You can page through time endlessly forwards or endlessly backwards — no start or end.
+Short of a [manager or a business owner](http://www.paulgraham.com/makersschedule.html), is there anyone who actually thinks that way?

 In contrast, James Fisher's [long calendar idea](https://jameshfisher.com/2017/06/06/long-calendar) sounds really compelling:

 > How long will you be in your current house?
 How do you plan out your thirties?
 When will you move to Spain, as you’ve always imagined you would?
 When might you have your first child, and what job would you like to aim for by then? […]
 > These life questions require a different kind of calendar.
 These questions operate on a different timescale, where the month is probably the most granular unit of time you might want.
 These questions work on a personal human epoch - “I am 29”, not “it is 2017”. […]
 > Let’s call such a thing a “long calendar”.
 What might it be like?
 The long calendar has a definite beginning: your birth.
 It has, at some fuzzy date in the future, your death.

 Similarly, [Peter Bïlak's 100-year calendar](https://www.typotheque.com/posters/the_100-year_calendar) is an interesting instantiation of these ideas, itself raising new questions.
 How could calendars afford modes of thinking beyond our own lifespans?